photoprism/photoprism-docs/docs/known-issues.md

 Alternatively, you can use the `photoprism faces reset` command for a clean start if you haven't invested much time in assigning faces yet.

 *Advanced users affected by this are welcome to [privately provide us](https://photoprism.app/contact) with a SQL dump of their subjects, faces, and markers database tables for debugging.
 Thank you very much!*

-## User Authentication

-Session and user management have been re-implemented in the latest [stable release](release-notes.md).
-If you are upgrading from a preview build, you will need to run the `photoprism users reset --yes` command [in a terminal](getting-started/docker-compose.md#command-line-interface) after the upgrade to recreate the new database tables so that they are compatible with the stable version.
-This will not affect your pictures or albums.

-Upgrading from the last stable version should work without any problems.
-However, if you have already created additional accounts with the previously offered unofficial multi-user support, you will notice that only the main admin account is migrated automatically.
-Run `photoprism users legacy` [in a terminal](getting-started/docker-compose.md#command-line-interface) to display the legacy accounts so you can migrate them manually if needed.

-Please note that the current release does not yet include support for user roles other than *Admin*, as we need to specify, create and test each new role before we can release it.
-Once this is done, we will also provide additional user management documentation.

 ## File Compatibility